davenverse/shellfish/docs/files/file_reading_writing.md

 ### `append`

 Similar to `write`, but adds the content to the end of the file instead of overwriting it.
-The function will append the contents to the last line of the file, if you want to append the contents as a new line, see [`appendLine`](#appendline).
+The function will append the contents to the last line of the file if you want to append the contents as a new line, see [`appendLine`](#appendline).

 @:select(api-style)